Left-right splitting of elliptic flow due to directed flow in heavy ion collisions: Results using the reaction plane

-We show in Figs.~\ref{fig:1}(e) and (f) the overall $v_1(\pt)$ (green curves) of charged hadrons and partons within $\etap$ and $-2{<}\eta{<}0$, respectively, where the $v_1(\pt)$ values are anti-symmetric versus $\eta$ as expected and significantly non-zero above a certain $\pt$.
-The expectations from Eq.\eqref{v2s} using the overall $v_1(\pt)$ and $v_2(\pt)$ are shown as cross symbols in Figs.~\ref{fig:1}(a-d), which agree well with the $v_2$ splitting curves.
-Also, a positive $v_1(\pt)$ leads to $v_2(\pxp)>v_2(\pxn)$, while a negative $v_1(\pt)$ gives the opposite.
-The good agreements with Eq.\eqref{v2s} at $200A$ GeV as shown in Fig.~\ref{fig:1} also indicate that $c_3(\pt) \simeq 0$, which we can confirm in Figs.~\ref{fig:1}(e) and (f) with direct calculations of $c_3(\pt)$ (magenta curves).
-Therefore, the left-right $v_2$ splitting at finite rapidities mostly comes from the finite directed flow $v_1$.
-In addition, the anti-symmetry of the split $v_2$ curves at positive and negative pseudorapidities is due to the rapidity-odd $v_1$.
+We also show in Figs.~\ref{fig:1}(e) and (f) the overall $v_1(\pt)$ of charged hadrons and partons at positive and negative pseudorapidities, respectively.
+The expectations from Eq.\eqref{v2s} using the overall (i.e., all $p_x$) $v_1(\pt)$ and $v_2(\pt)$ are shown by the cross symbols in Figs.~\ref{fig:1}(a-d), which agree well with the directly calculated $v_2$ splitting curves.
+The good agreements with Eq.\eqref{v2s} in Fig.~\ref{fig:1} also indicate $c_3(\pt) \simeq 0$ there, which we confirm in Figs.~\ref{fig:1}(e) and (f) with direct calculations of $c_3(\pt)$ (magenta curves).

 Next we investigate the possible centrality dependence of the $v_2$ splitting in Fig.~\ref{fig:2}, which shows the AMPT results of $v_2(\pt)$ for charged hadrons within $\etap$ for different centralities of Au+Au collisions at $200A$ GeV.
 Here centrality is determined with the charged hadron multiplicity within mid-pseudorapidity.
-We observe significant splitting at all centralities except for very peripheral collisions where the statistical errors are relatively large.
-In addition, at $\pt{>}1.5$ GeV/$c$ the order of the splitting, i.e., whether $v_2(\pxp)$ or $v_2(\pxn)$ is larger, does not change with centrality.
+We observe the $v_2$ splitting at all centralities (except for very peripheral collisions where the statistical errors are relatively large).
+In addition, the order of the splitting at higher $\pt$, i.e., the sign of $v_2(\pxp)-v_2(\pxn)$, does not change with centrality here.
 It is also interesting to see that the $v_2$ splitting exists even in the most central (0-5\%) events.